I Went Through Gallons of Milk Searching for the Best Milk Frothers

 Temperature control

 As Arostegui mentions above, temperature control is one of the biggest features to look out for when shopping for a milk frother.
-That’s why the Breville wins; the dial allows you to customize your temp anywhere between 120°–160° (although pros say 140° is the sweet spot).
+That’s why the Breville wins; the dial allows you to customize your temp anywhere between 120°–160°F (although pros say 140° is the sweet spot).
 Most milk frothers provide automatic settings that do the guesswork for you, heating your milk to what the brand has determined is the “perfect” temperature.
 This can be a good quick fix, but if you’re serious about your espresso, you may want something more bespoke.
 And remember:

 Capacity

 Some devices are great for whipping up a cup or two at a time.
 Other carafes can make larger pitchers of drinks—it all depends on your needs.
 Keep an eye on your pours, though—don’t overfill the pitcher.
-“Milk expands as it froths, so you need to leave enough space for it to move,” says Arostegui.
+“Milk expands as it froths, so you need to leave enough space for it to move,” Arostegui says.
 Most of the milk frothers on this list have minimum and maximum fill lines marked on the carafes, so heed them wisely.

 Settings